-(1) When university materials are employed, the university retains physical ownership and rights for use of the materials in its educational and administrative programs, so long as no revenue in excess of the cost of production of the materials is realized by the university through such use, or no agreement to the contrary has been made with the originator.

-(2) The originator may request revision or withdrawal of materials on the basis that its substantive content is in error or outdated and, therefore, is educationally invalid.
+- a.
+When university materials are employed, the university retains joint ownership and rights for use of the materials in its educational and administrative programs, unless an agreement to the contrary has been made with the originator. - b.
+The originator may request revision or withdrawal of materials on the basis that its substantive content is in error or outdated and, therefore, is educationally invalid.
 The administering officer shall provide the originator an opportunity for revisions of the material if, in the administering officer's judgment, full withdrawal from use is not required for educational validity.
 The university may withdraw university commissioned materials from use at any time, even though rights and royalties may be shared with the originator.

-Any loaning, copying, transcribing or other use of copyrightable materials should always be accomplished in a manner that protects the rights and interests of the originators, and charges should be made and income shared when appropriate to do so.
+Any loaning, copying, transcribing or other use of copyrightable materials should always accomplished in a manner that protects the rights and interests of the originators, and charges should be made and income shared when appropriate to do so.
 In order to accomplish this objective, the university will not permit any copying, transcribing or other use of copyrightable materials unless the user executes an agreement with the university that accords the originator(s) all revenues the user receives, for its use of such university copyrightable materials, to the extent that such revenues exceed the cost of such use.
 Copyrightable materials produced in university facilities which are loaned or otherwise made available for use shall be accompanied by a protective statement indicating that all rights are reserved and written permission must be obtained to duplicate the work in part or in its entirety.
-(Formerly BL 401.72.50)